About

 The PA Programme Board

 The Programme Board plays a key role in offering tangible outcomes to support improvements to the working terms and conditions of PAs in Scotland.
-PANS is an integral part of the programme board.

 The PA Programme Board

-The PA Advisory Board
+The PA Members Group